 We have many resources at PositivePsychology.com that will help you to explore personal development:

-- Learn to focus on your strengths rather than your weaknesses by Identifying Limiting Beliefs About Personal Strengths.
+- Learn to focus on your strengths rather than your weaknesses using the Aware, Explore, Apply Model.

 - Use the Exploring Character Strengths guide to identify and reflect on your character strengths.

-Finally, the Maximizing Strengths Masterclass© is the ultimate tool in helping yourself and others identify and develop their strengths.
+The Maximizing Strengths Masterclass© is the ultimate tool for helping yourself and others identify and develop their strengths.
 This coaching package is just what you need to become a strengths-based practitioner and help clients reach their potential.

 A Take-Home Message